mpegram3rd/builder-example/README.md

 * Does not guarantee that all members of the class being constructed are initialized.

-To read a bit more about the Fluent Interface Design Pattern, please refer to the following article:
+To read a bit more about the Builder Design Pattern, please refer to the following article:
 [Builder Design Pattern](https://en.wikipedia.org/wiki/Builder_pattern)